-2.1.13 Limitations to the powers of the general management.
+2.1.13 Limitations on the powers of the general management

-The Board of Directors has established specific procedures in its Internal Regulation which are aimed at guiding the powers of the Company's general management.
+The Board of Directors has established specific procedures in its Internal Rules which are aimed at limiting the powers of the Company's general management.

-Pursuant to the terms of Article 1.2 of the Board of Directors' Internal Rules, the following are subject to the prior authorisation from said Board, ruling by a simple majority of the members present or represented:
+Pursuant to the terms of Article 1.2 of the Board of Directors' Internal Rules, the following are subject to prior authorisation from said Board, based on a simple majority of the members present or represented:

-extension of the Company's activities to significant businesses not performed by the Company; and any interest, investment, disposal or any establishment of a joint venture carried out by the Company or one of its significant subsidiaries, for a total amount that is greater than €100 million.
+- extension of the Company's activities to significant businesses not performed by the Company; and - any interest, investment, disposal or any establishment of a joint venture carried out by the Company or one of its significant subsidiaries, for a total amount that is greater than €100 million.